weselyd/wk6_assignment/README.md

 # wk6_assignment
 This is a Car Recommender application.
 It utilizes Firebase username/password type authentication, GitHub Pages for static page hosting, Netlify for serverless backend processing, and OpenAI to generate responses to user requests for car purchasing advice.

-Performance standards such as async/await for the API call, async loading of scipts,
+Performance standards such as async/await for the API call, defer loading of scipts, and compression is supported by default supported by backend, serverless provider (Netlify).

+For security, user authentication is handled by Google Firebase and uses bearer tokens for user login and tokens are verified when calling backend services.
+To help prevent injection attacks, user input is stripped of certain characters including tick marks, quotes, front and backslashes.
+For additional security CORS policy is used and scoped to just the GitHub Pages location.

 To setup this application in a similar manner: